 I can not believe the school year is halfway over and Skyler will soon be moving on to 7th grade.
 One of the things we started to talk about the other day is extracurricular activities that she can participate in.
 We already know Art is one of the classes she will want to take.
 It is something that she loves and thoroughly.
 That is when she asked me about taking pictures and if that would be considered art.
-Are you here just for the tips?
-Scroll on down to the bottom of this post for the FREE Resource download.

 Introducing Skyler To Photography.

 I told her that photography isn’t just about taking a photo.
 It is about seeing the light.
 If she is wanting to take pictures of people, that is being able to see them in their best light and composing the image to make a story.
-If she is wanting to take photos of landscapes or things, she will still need to see the light and learn to compose.
+If she is wanting to take photos of landscapes or things, she will still need to see the light and learn composing.

-Digital Photography has made trying photography not only affordable but also fairly easy.
+Digital Photography has made trying photography not only affordable, but also fairly easy.
 When I was growing up, I had disposable cameras and had to wait to get my images back after having them processed.
 Now, I have a large memory card in my camera and I am able to take as many images as I want.
 Digital Photography is also now available on our cell phones, and with the advancement in technology, cell phone photography is actually rather good.
 My little iPhone is easier for me to lug around than my rather bulky DSLR.

 DSLR VS Point and Shoot VS Cell Phone for beginners.